-The Stony Brook University branch of United University Professions (UUP) has condemned a university decision that requires faculty who request to teach online in the fall to disclose underlying health concerns.
+Stony Brook University’s United University Professions (UUP) West Chapter Equity, Diversity, and Inclusion Committee has spoken against a university decision that requires faculty who request to teach online in the fall to disclose underlying health concerns.

-In a June 11 statement, the union called on the university to allow professors to teach online without offering justification, and to adopt Accessible Campus Action Alliance guidelines as the campus reopens.
+In a June 11 statement, the chapter called on the university to allow professors to teach online without offering justification, and to adopt Accessible Campus Action Alliance guidelines as the campus reopens.

 The 49-page document, signed by hundreds of professors from across the U.S., argues that reopening campuses poses civil rights concerns, especially around “disability, racial, and gender equity,” and recommends best practices for reopening.

 Right now, Stony Brook faculty members teaching classes with 45 or fewer students need to request approval to teach online in the fall, according to the committee statement.
 The request needs to be processed by the Office of Equity & Access and meet “the criteria for offsite work” before it’s approved.

 Guidance released on June 9 by President-Elect Maurie McInnis establishes that remote work for “non-medical reasons” requires approval from Human Resources.

 “Faculty members in the high risk 65+ age category are not being allowed to decide for themselves how they should teach in the fall, but are instead being told that they must have aggravating comorbidities to qualify for an exemption,” the committee statement read.

 According to guidance from the U.S. Equal Employment Opportunity Commission, employers covered under the American with Disabilities Act (ADA) may ask employees during a pandemic “if they are experiencing symptoms of the pandemic virus.”
 During COVID-19, that includes “fever, chills, cough, shortness of breath, or a sore throat.”